qapeoples/me/README.md

 # qapeoples

-## What is it?

-Coffea House of QA Experts from Bangladesh.
+Coffea House of QA Experts from Bangladesh.It exists to help organizations like yours enjoy the benefits of a full QA department without the associated setup cost and hassle.
+With an emphasis on time-bound delivery and customized solutions, we excel at helping our partners manage the quality of their deliverables while keeping costs low.

-## Why ?
+## GOAL ?

-High Quality & Cost Effective SQA Solution to IT Firms.
+High Quality & Cost Effective SQA Solution to IT Firms specially Bangladeshi Software Firms.

-## Where ?

-* Ventura Iconia, Block H Banani, Dhaka 1213, Bangladesh
-* This is a Shared WorkSpace powered by MOAR(www.moarbd.com)

 ## Who ?